luong-komorebi/Markdown-Tutorial/README2.md

 <div id='syntax'/>

 ## Markdown Syntax
 All Syntax can be found [here](https://daringfireball.net/projects/markdown/syntax) .
 It would take a lot of effort to describe syntax in text (they will be formatted) so please consider this table below for the whole basics syntax.

-*This table is also made by using markdown.It doesnt look best, but it still demonstrates how tables are applied by using mardown syntax.
-To have a better look, you should view [README.md](https://github.com/VoLuong/Markdown-Guide/blob/master/README.md).*

-<br></br>
 | Format        | Syntax      | Example |
 | ------|-----|-----|
 | Italic  	| \*Text\* 	| *This is italic* 	|